 By MATTHEW BOVA

 Starting in the fall of 2020, the UMW College of Education transitioned away from a five-year bachelor’s and master’s degree program to a four-year bachelor’s degree.
 Those enrolled in the College of Education before fall 2020 are able to finish both their bachelor’s and master’s degree program, but current sophomores, freshmen and future students are left with only the undergraduate degree and teaching certification.
 This change is still affecting current students, many of which chose UMW for the five-year program and were told they would be eligible for it.
-Some students

 Before transitioning away from the five-year program fall of 2020, students at the University of Mary Washington were able to apply and enrolled in the five-year program during their sophomore year.
 These students were also able to choose an undergraduate degree and complete it while taking classes in the College of Education.
 By the end of the program, they had both bachelor’s and master’s degrees and were certified to teach in Virginia public schools.